angular-schule/website-articles/blog/2025-11-angular21/README.md

 There are, however, challenges: custom prompts are often forgotten during long sessions, and the limited context window can lead to inconsistent results.
 To address this issue, Angular additionally offers its own MCP server, which is now stable with Angular 21.
 The server gives AI agents structured access to seven tools.
-This closes the “knowledge gap” between the trained model and current best practices:
+This closes the "knowledge gap" between the trained model and current best practices:
 LLMs can use brand-new features such as Signal Forms and Angular Aria, even though these did not exist at training time.

 The MCP server currently provides seven tools: